-The instructor of this course may require use of Turnitin.com as a tool to promote learning.
-The tool flags similarity and mechanical issues in written work that merit review.
-Use of the service enables students and faculty to identify areas that can be strengthened through improved paraphrasing, integration of sources, or proper citation.
-Submitted papers remain as source documents in the Turnitin database solely for the purpose of detecting originality.
-Students retain full copyright to their works.
-Review the Turnitin Usage Agreement for full details.
-Students who do not wish to submit work through Turnitin must notify their instructor via course email within the first seven days of the course.
-In lieu of Turnitin use, faculty may require a student to submit copies of sources, preliminary drafts, a research journal, or an annotated bibliography.
+The instructor of this course may require the use of Copyleaks as a tool to promote learning.
+The tool identifies similarities and potential issues in written work that merit review.
+Use of the service enables students and faculty to pinpoint areas that can be improved through enhanced paraphrasing, source integration, or proper citation.
+Submitted papers are analyzed for originality and remain confidential within the Copyleaks system for this purpose only.
+Students retain full copyright to their work.

+Review the Copyleaks Usage Agreement for full details.
+Students who do not wish to submit work through Copyleaks must notify their instructor via course email within the first seven days of the course.
+In lieu of using Copyleaks, faculty may require a student to submit copies of sources, preliminary drafts, a research journal, or an annotated bibliography.

-View the Reviewing a TurnItIn/Originality Report tutorial.
+View the Accessing the Similarity Report tutorial.